A Systematic Review of Ethical Concerns with Voice Assistants: Analysis of Ethical Concerns

-More work needs to be done around the use of devices by multiple users.
-To an extent, the architecture of current approaches reflects the requirements imposed by data protection regulation, which operates up to the boundary of the `household' and intentionally goes no further.
-This parallel begins to break down when those outside the household can be invited in as guests, live in the same shared accommodation, or shout through the letterbox.
-The introduction of and subsequent research into the capability to differentiate between speakers shows an enforcement of rigid norms associated with traditional family units; adults are assumed to have shared arrangements and can access equal functionality while access for children is restricted.
-Notably, no work was framed around the possibility of using speaker differentiation to \textit{prevent} other people (within the house or without) from using a voice assistant.

-Quantitative work mostly involved identifying devices, skills, or users from encrypted network traffic, using machine learning techniques to classify packets captured from a local device observing packets with generally good results~\citep{10.1145/3427228.3427277, naraparaju2020fingerprinting, kalin2019amaze, 10.1145/3320269.3384732, kennedy2019can}.
-User facing studies included perceptions of voice recording~\citep{10.1145/3339252.3340330} and data sharing~\citep{10.1145/3411764.3445122}, as well as the effectiveness of privacy policies~\citep{10.1145/3427228.3427250}.
-Results support qualitative findings that privacy aspects of these devices are generally poorly understood by users.
-Finally there was a cluster of work that examined the workings of a particular device to determine the local attack surface, such as by accessing local files~\citep{germanos2020privacy} or forensic examination of data accessed via APIs~\citep{krueger2020using}.
-This was linked to discussion around the influence of the GDPR and existing or desired legal protections for voice assistant data.
-Finally, in line with the alignment of design with regulatory requirements, we reflect that the norms and devices at the heart of privacy discussions in the literature are fundamentally Western (only one paper acknowledged a heavy bias towards western voice assistants in current research~\citep{pridmore2020personal}).
+Quantitative work mostly identified devices, skills, or users from encrypted network traffic, using machine learning techniques to classify packets with generally good results~\cite{10.1145/3427228.3427277, naraparaju2020fingerprinting, kalin2019amaze, 10.1145/3320269.3384732, kennedy2019can}.
+User facing studies included perceptions of voice recording~\cite{10.1145/3339252.3340330} and data sharing~\cite{10.1145/3411764.3445122}, as well as the effectiveness of privacy policies~\cite{10.1145/3427228.3427250}.
+Results supported qualitative findings that the privacy aspects of these devices are generally poorly understood by users.
+Finally, there was a cluster of work on attack surfaces~\cite{10.1145/3412383}, including through forensic examination of local files and data accessed via APIs~\cite{krueger2020using, germanos2020privacy}.
+This was linked to the discussion around the influence of the GDPR and existing or desired legal protections for voice assistant data.
+In general discussions around values and regulation were exclusively focused on the West, with only one paper acknowledging this bias in current research~\cite{pridmore2020personal}).